 Most of Communities all over the web allow you to introduce yourself when you get there, but they don’t expect you to use them as your personal launch pad.
 Usually there are very passionate people behind those groups that invest time and energy in order to moderate them and keeping them interesting and useful for everybody.

-Same rules that apply for Facebook apply in any forum.
+Same rules that apply to Facebook apply to any forum.

 A good one where to start is Tapastic’s forum.
 Very good vibe, very nice people, very interesting topics and overall great community.
-As Webtoon passed on having their own forum, this has become one of the best place where to meet Webtoon artists too.
-What do you know 🙂
+As Webtoon passed on having their own forum, this has become one of the best places to discuss Webtoon matters too.

 Whatever forum you choose to browse, always introduce yourself first and then look for the #showcase/#promotion section of the forum to post your content.